Kapiainen/Lauhdutin/Readme.md

 - Added optional animations when hovering the mouse over a slot.
 - Added support for retaining information about games, which were previously detected and then uninstalled, for future use.
 - Added button separators to the toolbar.
+- Added 'R' next to the sorting icon when the sorting order is reversed.

 **Version 2.4.0 - YYYY/MM/DD:**
 - Updated sorting of most recently played games to sort them alphabetically when timestamps are equal.